CodeKing710/Repo-Installer/readme.md

 This is a local script manager that allows you to add custom scripts to your system without affecting the baseline OS scripts.

-__NOTE: THIS SCRIPT IS INTENDED FOR USE ON DEBIAN BASED LINUX DISTRIBUTIONS!__
+__NOTE: THIS SCRIPT IS INTENDED FOR USE ON DEBIAN/UBUNTU BASED DISTRIBUTIONS!__
+__FUNCTIONS WITH WINDOWS SUBSYSTEM FOR LINUX!__

 Support for Bash, Node, Python, Ruby, and LISP scripts.

 ### Installation

 To install, run the install script once repo is cloned.
+The repo should be cloned to your home directory, or `~`.

 If the install script won't execute, run the following:

-`. $GITREPOPATH/install`
+`. ~/Bash-Script-Manager/bsm-install`

-_GITREPOPATH_ is the path to the cloned repo.

 ### Usage